adamnoach/Unity_Reacher_with_DDPG/README.md

 ![Single Reacher solved](Unity_single_reacher.gif)

 The set-up is as follows: the agent controls a double-jointed arm with a blue sphere on it.
-The agent recieves a reward of +0.1 for every timestep that that the sphere is in contact with the moving orb.
-At each timestep, the agent observes 33 dimensional vector encodes information about the environment (e.g. position, velocity, and rotation of the arm) and interacts with the environment outputting four dimensonal vector.
+The agent recieves a reward of +0.1 for every timestep that the sphere is in contact with the moving orb.
+At each timestep, the agent observes a 33 dimensional vector that encodes information about the environment (e.g. position, velocity, and rotation of the arm) and interacts with the environment outputting a four dimensonal vector.

 While this repository provides a solution for the single-arm Reacher environment, there is a sister environment with multiple arms: